eeverman/andhow/README.md

 	values that are non-string.
 For instance, a JNDI param may already be an Integer, instead of needing to be converted from a string.
 *	The AppConfig should initial creating should have a key that is returned to allow resets for testing.
-*	Nulls might be explicitly set, possibly w/ EL.
-In that case, the LoaderState (and ConfigPoints) will need to track if a value is explicitly set in some way other than figuring it out from a null value.
+That 'key' should be an inner class that has access to calling reload.
 *	All loaders should complain bitterly if there is an unmatched value.
 	Since some apps must deal w/ legacy params, there should be a ConfigPointGroup subclass _FixedNameConfigPointGroup_ that uses only the default name or